xmake-io/xmake-docs/manual/extension_modules.md

 xmake provides a built-in json module, based on the implementation of lua_cjson, we can use it to quickly and directly interoperate between json and lua table.

-We can use `import("core.base.json")` to directly import and use.
+We can use `import("core.base.json")` for direct import and use.

 There are also some examples here: [Jsom Examples](https://github.com/xmake-io/xmake/blob/master/tests/modules/json/test.lua)

 #### json.decode

-Obtain the lua table directly from the string decoding json.
+- Get the lua table directly from the string decoding json

 ```lua
 import("core.base.json")